 Handlebars are seldom adjusted on adventure bikes.
 It’s a minor alteration which can make a huge difference to your wrists and stop your arms and shoulder muscles from aching.
 Changing the standard bars for wider bars is one option.
 But usually bars could do with just being raised.
 I needed my bars stronger, wider and higher so I swapped the standard one for a Renthal and put a pair of SW-Motech bar risers in.
 The ride is more comfortable and easier on the wrists when standing and sitting.

 Any adventure bike pegs which don’t have removable rubber inserts need to go in the bin.
 Trying to stand on a rubber peg with a wet or muddy sole is hard and dangerous.
 Your boot can easily slip off when standing up while off-roading and could cause an unnecessary accident.
 I swapped mine out for SW-Motech ones with removable rubber inserts, they’ll grip your boots in tougher conditions.
 I ended up chucking the rubber inserts.

 Get some leverage

 A foldable gear lever isn’t a must have.
 But crashing on one and having it either crack your clutch casing or snap your gearbox spindle is pretty annoying and very expensive.
 Change your standard one out for a collapsible lever.
 It won’t cost you an arm and a leg, takes less than a minute to change and could easily save a fortune if you have a spill.

 It’s also worth getting handguards for your clutch and brake lever too, and not just the plastic ones, but with reinforced metal.
 These have saved my levers on countless occasions and help keep hands warm on frosty rides.

-Read more on preparing your adventure bike
+Read more on preparing for a motorcycle trip

 Thanks for checking out our How to Adventure Proof Your Motorcycle Guide.
 We hope you enjoyed it!
 Here’s a few more articles on adventure bike prep that we recommend you read next.